 Treasure cards can be played as soon as you get them.
 Item cards can be placed in front of you.
 "Go Up a Level" cards can be used instantly.
 You may play a "Go Up a Level" card on any player at any time.

 CHARACTER STATS

-Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as "a 7th-Level human Warrior with the Staff of Asclepius, a Digital Cloak, and Glass Slippers."
+Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Power.
+For instance, you might describe your character as "a 9th-level Vampire with Celeterousness and Dominion, the